 R1 = 47K.
 This provides the "pull-up" for the processor's reset line.
 R2 = 10K.
 Along with R3, this provides a reference voltage for the input sensors.
 R3 = 10K.
 Along with R2, this provides a reference voltage for the input sensors.

-R5 = 100K (or 1K0, as below).
+R5 = 1K0.
 R4 & R5 reduce the size of the AC signal from the transformer.
-R6 = 120R.
+R6 = 120R or 150R.
 This is the burden resistor for the 'grid' current sensor, which uses CT1 R7 = 120R.
 This is the burden resistor for the 'diverted' current sensor, which uses CT2 Note 1.
 The original value for R1 of 10K, as used by similar

 monitoring systems, has been found to give unreliable performance with